Roger-Takeshita/Shell-Script/README.md

 [Go Back to Summary](#summary)

 -   Bash assumes that spaces are columns separator by default
--   By default it sorts by the ASCI values of the string, that'w why the output is:
+-   By default it sorts by the ASCI values of the string, that's why the output is:

     ```Bash
       roger 100